rbeerwerth/BornAgain-website/content/documentation/examples/polarized-reflectometry/polarized-spinasymmetry/index.md

-#### Data Processing
+#### Data processing

-After loading the experimental data, we scale the q-axis in order to obtain inverse nm as are the default units in BornAgain.
+After loading the experimental data, we scale the q-axis in order to obtain inverse nm as they are the default units in BornAgain.
-Furthermore, the reflectivity data is scaled such that its maximum is unity
+Furthermore, the reflectivity data is scaled such that its maximum is unity.

-#### Simulation Result
+#### Simulation result

 {{< galleryscg >}}